 End of stay cleaning: Is included in the rental cost.

 Bed and bathroom linen: Is included in the rental cost.

-Taxe de Sejour: In France it is necessary to pay a taxe de sejour at the end of your stay.
-It has been included here in the rental cost.
+Taxe de Sejour: In France it is necessary to pay a taxe de sejour (tourist tax) at the end of your stay.

 Damage Deposit: The owners request a damage deposit of 140.00 Euros on arrival.
 This will be refunded to you at the end of your holiday less the replacement cost of any breakages or damage.

 Change over Day: normally Saturday in the High and Peak Season - but please enquire for flexibility in Low and Mid Season.